tweag/nickel/RATIONALE.md

 writing packages for Nix is an important target use-case.

 Nix has a simple core: JSON datatypes combined with higher-order functions, recursion and lazy evaluation.
-Nix features other helpful but less fundamental features.
 The Nix language is rather tightly integrated with the Nix package manager, making it not trivial to use as a standalone configuration language.
 Its builtins, including a few side-effects, are also oriented toward the package management use-case.

 ### Nix vs Nickel